cwalker226/Cangaroo/README.md

 `VERIFALIA_PASS=myverifaliapass`

-If you are running on Heroku, add this Heroku environment variable config to your app:
+If you are running on Heroku, add a few config variables to your app.
+You just need VERIFALIA_USER, VERIFALIA_PASS and this entry:

 `NODE_ENV=production`